 Madison School has a well-stocked emergency bin containing supplies for staff and students in the event that they are required to remain on campus during an emergency or disaster situation.
-Every student needs a personal emergency kit as part of the Redondo Beach Unified School District's disaster preparedness plan.
-Students' disaster kits will be stored in special bins in their classrooms.
+Students are also expected to have their own disaster kits which will be stored in special bins in their classrooms.

 Look in the back of your RBUSD Parent/Student Handbook for information about what to put in a disaster kit and an emergency information sheet, which must be completed and included in the kit.
 (The handbook and form are included in your Back-To-School Packet on the first day of school.)
 Items that are typically requested for a disaster kit include: